LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/CustomerFacingBots/LiveEngageBotConnectorGuide.md

 ### Introduction

-<div class="important">This document is for internal users to educate bot builders working on behalf of customers who want to deploy bots in LiveEngage.</div>
+<div class="important">The intended audience of this document is LivePerson Professional Services and other account stakeholders.
+It is to be used for consulting 3rd party bot builders in integrating their bots to LivePerson on behalf of our customers.</div>

 The LiveEngage platform helps orchestrate the flow of messages back and forth between consumers and Agents.
 Consumers can be on any end-user channel such as SMS, Web, Facebook Messenger and Apple Business chat, and communicate with both Human and Automated (Bot) agents.
 A bot is an automated conversational agent that performs a specific goal.
 LiveEngage has several avenues through which our customers can develop and deploy bots: